32km west of Sylt island, North Sea of Germany

 The rotor diameter of each turbine is 120m.
-The rotor speed is variable and maximises the aerodynamic efficiency.
+The rotor speed is variable and maximises aerodynamic efficiency.
 The power output of the rotor is guided by pitch regulation.

 Each turbine tower is grounded upon a monopile foundation.
 Ballast Nedam’s Heavy Lift Vessel (HLV) Svanen was used for installing the foundations.

 The Dutch-German transmission grid operator TenneT TSO connected the wind farm to the grid through the SylWin-Cluster.

 Siemens was awarded a contract worth €700m ($937m) to supply and install 80 SWT-3.6-120 wind turbines for the offshore wind farm.
-The contractual scope also includes long-term maintenance support for ten years.
+The contractual scope also included long-term maintenance support for ten years.

 A contract worth more than €250m ($334m) was awarded to Ballast Nedam for the engineering, supply and installation of turbine foundations of the offshore wind farm.

 Fabricom GDF Suez JV of Belgium delivered the offshore substation platform for the wind power project.
-Inter-array cabling of the project was provided by Visser Smit Marine Contractor, a company based in Netherlands.
+Inter-array cabling of the project was provided by Visser Smit Marine Contractor, a company based in the Netherlands.

 Amrumbank West is a 288MW offshore wind farm being developed in the North Sea, Germany.
 It is located 35km north of Helgoland and 37km west of Amrum.